ShinChoon/VHDLExercise2/README.md

 =================

-This is a template structure for completing VHDL exercises in ELEC-E3540 Digital Microelectronics.
-This repository is only for template development, to make your own project out of this, use following tutorial. _You can also these same steps with your own templates too, or any git project._
+This is a template structure for completing VHDL exercises in ELEC-E3540 Digital Microelectronics II.
+This repository is only for template development, to make your own project out of this, use following tutorial. _You can also use these same steps with your own templates too, or with any git project._

 ### How to start using the template:

 Before starting, make sure you are certain about following:

 * __name of your own course subgroup__ (check version.aalto.fi if you are not sure).
 In most cases this will be same as your git username.
 * __name of your new project__

 These two will be referred further as `<your-subgroup-name>` and `<your-project-name>` accordingly.